Hansade2005/dyad/README.md

 ## 🚀 Features

-- 🧠 **Trio AI Model**: Advanced coding agent with a huge 256k context window.
+- 🧠 **Trio AI Model**: Advanced coding agent with a huge 2 million context window.
 - ⚡️ **Local-first**: Fast, private, and no lock-in.
 - 🛠 **Bring your own keys**: Use your own AI API keys with no vendor lock-in.
 - 🖥️ **Cross-platform**: Easy to run on Windows or Mac.